 Paul explains that making sure people are exposed to the commercial elements to do a job well will also help develop women’s talent, through identifying potential and helping them realise it.
 “It’s going to take some time to get that balance, but that’s the beauty of the 30 by 30 programme [to have women in 30% of key leadership positions by 2030].
 We’ve got 11 years, and based on the progress we’ve got so far, we should reach that.”

 “I look at the most inspiring leaders I’ve worked with, to see how they express their vision, their characteristics and leadership traits and competencies – and what can I take away from them, says Paul.
-His personal experience of a positive corporate culture with strong female leadership was in the United States: “My boss and my boss’s boss were both female, and it brought home to me the benefits of a more inclusive culture because I learned loads from those two women as their approach was fantastic, they were very motivating.”
+His personal experience of a positive corporate culture with strong female leadership was in the United States: “My boss and my boss’s boss were both females, and it brought home to me the benefits of a more inclusive culture because I learned loads from those two women as their approach was fantastic, they were very motivating.”

 He adds women need to see and aspire to leadership positions and they need to see women in those positions so that they know it’s attainable and they can deliver exceptionally well.
 “As an industry, I’m convinced we’ll be much more balanced in a few years’ time because the skills are different and I think we’ll be able to change the perception,” he adds.
 “I firmly believe in this.
 I’ve seen it in action.
 A lot of the strong women I’ve known have been exceptional leaders, and they hadn’t been held back.
 They’d been facilitated in the way anybody with potential would have been.
 They were appreciated for being exceptional leaders.”